 Dining on the Venice Simplon-Orient-Express is an unforgettable experience, offering exquisite European cuisine, using the freshest local ingredients picked up at stops along the route, and a fantastic list of wines to be enjoyed in sumptuous surroundings.
 Dinner is an elegant affair, with guests encouraged to wear tuxedos or glamorous dresses to experience an authentic 1920's evening on board the Venice Simplon-Orient-Express.

 The bar, 3674, is a must - sip on champagne before dinner and a little digestif after dinner whist enjoying the pianist and listening to other travelers’ tales.
 Brunch, lunch, supper and afternoon tea are all served as you journey from the heart of London to the heart of Venice, a city once described as 'undoubtedly the most beautiful city built by man'.
 The three restaurant cars on board are each refined and sophisticated, from the black lacquer-clad L'Oriental to the René Lalique-inspired Côte d'Azur.
 The Art Deco champagne bar makes for the perfect place to relax after dinner, and sip the finest champagnes from sparkling Lalique crystal.

 With a wide variety of journeys on offer, from the classic one-night trip between London and Venice, to the five-night tour to Istanbul, the Venice Simplon-Orient-Express explores a range of destinations, with something to suit each traveler.

 In total, there are 99 cabins on board the Venice Simplon-Orient-Express - 88 doubles and 11 singles.
 During the day each twin cabin is configured as a lounge with a banquette sofa, footstool, small table and a washbasin cabinet with hot and cold water.
-At night it becomes a cozy bedroom with an upper and lower bed.
+At night it becomes a cosy bedroom with an upper and lower bed.